Students-MSc-Geomatics-TU-Delft/Student-Report-Typst-Template/README.md

 To learn more about the arguments of the different functions in the template, you can check the [documentation](doc/doc.pdf).

 This template is designed to be easy to use but also very customisable.
 For this, you will need to know a bit about Typst.
 If you are not familiar with it, you can check the [Typst documentation](https://typst.app/docs/) to learn more about it.

+## Issues / Improvements

+There are no known issues with the template.
+However, it is possible that some combinations or arguments don't work well together.
+If you find any issues, please open an issue or a pull request on the [GitHub repository](https://github.com/ZokszY/Student-Report-Template) of the template.
+You can also suggest improvements or new features.

+Here are some ideas for improvements:

+- Usability:
+  - Improve the organisation to make the template easier to initialise
+  - Register it as a Typst template to get access to the `typst init` command?
+- Features:
+  - Add more customisation of the header and footer,
+  - Add more customisation of the cover page (subtitle, logos, other ideas?),
+- Other ideas?